Terms & Conditions of Booking & Rental

 In order to claim lost property, you will have to show valid ID (e.g. driving licence, passport and proof of address) You will be required to complete and sign our customer declaration.
 If you ask someone to collect on your behalf, they must present a letter authorising the collection signed by the renter.

-We will arrange for your lost property to be couriered to you if you are unable to collect your property yourself.
-You will be required to pay in advance the relevant courier charges.
+We will arrange for your lost property to be posted or couriered to you if you are unable to collect your property yourself.
+You will be required to pay in advance the relevant postal or courier charges.

 3.10 Ending the Contract Early